jfharden/simple-web-crawler/README.md

 Simple 1 sub-domain web crawler

 ## Notes
-It takes quite a while to crawl a large site like Monzo, I could have sped this up a _lot_ using a ThreadPoolExecutor and using futures (it's waiting for the pages to be retrieved which takes the time, which is a perfect case for futures even with pythons global interpreter lock).
+It takes quite a while to crawl a large site, I could have sped this up a _lot_ using a ThreadPoolExecutor and using futures (it's waiting for the pages to be retrieved which takes the time, which is a perfect case for futures even with pythons global interpreter lock).
 However I had already spent a little more than the 4 hours on the task so I thought it better not to.